qiluge/ontology/docs/specifications/cli_user_guide.md

 ./Ontology account import -s=./source_wallet.dat
 ```

+#### 2.5.2 Import Account by WIF
+fill the WIF into a text file, and use the cmd below to import the key
+ontology account import --wif --source key.txt

 ## 3. Asset Management

 Asset management commands can check account balance, ONT/ONG transfers, extract ONGs, and view unbound ONGs.